faraway1nspace/BayesCMR_workshop/README.md

 PART 1: History, Philosophy and Properties of Bayesian Inference
 ----------------------------------------------------------------

-A brief introduction to Bayesianism, in general.
-PDF presentation [here](http://foo.bar).
+A brief introduction to Bayesianism.
+What is *posterior inference*?
+What divides *subjective* vs objective Bayesians?
+How do sample-size and *prior information* influence the frequency properties of a Bayes estimator?
+What is sample-based approximation?
+[PDF presentation here](https://github.com/faraway1nspace/BayesCMR_workshop/blob/master/PART1_introBayes/bayesian_intro.pdf).
 No R/JAGS code

 PART 2: Introduction to Priors and Probabilities